teksingozde/Kickstarter-Analysis/README.md

 In the pivot table, the months appeared in the form of numbers.
 No matter how hard I tried, I couldn't find an easy way and the formulas made it harder, but finally I was able to solve my problem.

-COUNTIFS, another excel function, was a formula that I did not know how to use before.
+COUNTIFS(), another excel function, was a formula that I did not know how to use before.
 It would be correct to say that it made it easy for me to learn how to analyze on the basis of intervals.

 ## Results